Cultivating a Career of Creativity

 A: I think things will evolve, particularly with the amount of teleconferencing and virtual communication that's going on right now.
 I think the pandemic has already taught us how connected the world is.
 Not only are we connected through virtual communication, but if a pandemic starts to spread, then all of our fortunes, health, and economies are tied together.
 We have the tools to strengthen those bonds and those connections.
 We may be able to reach each other virtually a lot more, even if we are not physically, geographically as mobile.
 That remains to be seen.

-As remote work becomes the new normal, Staffing.com has created a dedicated space to offer insights and tips.
-On our Rise of Remote pages, you’ll find The Suddenly Remote Playbook, articles, podcasts, and live streaming videos with experts in the world of remote work.
-Visit and subscribe to stay connected.
+As remote work becomes the new normal, Staffing.com has created a dedicated space to offer insights and tips from experts in the world of remote work.
+Visit the Remote Work section and subscribe to our newsletter to stay connected.

 David Nuff